When software is released, it usually comes with a license that restricts the way it can be used.

 Why most Free and Open Source Software (FOSS) Projects are not Public Domain?

-The FOSS initiative started as a reaction to big corporations trying to take advantage of existing open-source projects, appropriate them and make them proprietary and closed-source.
-The history of UNIX and AT&T is a good example.
+The FOSS initiative started as a reaction to big corporations trying to take advantage of existing open-source projects and claiming copyright over the modifications.
+The history of Unix and AT&T is a good example.
+Another situation that wanted to avoid is corporations appropriating open source projects and make them proprietary and closed-source.

 The goal of the first FOSS supporters was enabling rights on free and open source software (FOSS) and ensuring the survival of the community.
-The objective of the FOSS initiative was never to give up rights on software rights, but exactly the opposite: to leverage the intellectual property laws to protect FOSS.
+The objective of the FOSS initiative was never to give up rights on software rights, but exactly the opposite: to leverage the intellectual property laws to protect free access, modification and distribution to software.

 UC Berkely designed the BSD license in 1988 with the aim of avoiding losing authorship and prevent other parties claiming the source code.

-There are different opinions about what these restrictions should be and whether they should exist or not, and this disagreement is one of the reasons why there are so many open source licenses.
+There are different opinions about what these restrictions should be and whether they should exist or not, and these disagreements is one of the reasons why there are so many open source licenses.

 In addition, supporters of restrictive license (for instance, the FSF) are of the opinion that if software is made not only public domain but permissive, corporations would take control of the software by adding some extra functionality, making it close source and proprietary and reclaiming all the attention and support that the open-source version was receiving.